 5 things I love about Prague, Czech Republic

-Food is such an important part of a place’s culture and an experience.
-From soups and sausages, to the Czech dessert, Trdlnik, or chimney cake.
-The yummy dough is twisted onto a cone shaped rolling pin, covered in sugar, then cooked over a warn oven.
-It’s sometimes dipped in chocolate or filled with ice cream to add an extra sweet touch to this heavenly pastry.
+, also known as chimney cake is a yummy dough concoction twisted onto a cone shaped rolling pin, covered in sugar, then cooked over a warn oven.
+It is sometimes dipped in chocolate or filled with ice cream, which adds an extra sweet touch to this heavenly pastry.
 We ate one every single day while we were in Prague.
 My only regret when it comes to the food in Czech Republic is not eating more of it.

-When it comes to cities that truly embrace those traveling with kids, Prague tops my list.
+When it comes to cities that truly embrace those traveling with kids, Prague is near the top of my list.
 The city is full of well-maintained playgrounds and parks.
 And even some of the breweries had indoor play areas

 and iconic elements like the astrological clock and the famous Charles Bridge are surrounded by whimsical and modern structures like the dancing building and bizarre, yet incredibly cool statues

 , and cheesy street performers.
 Prague has so much to offer regardless of your tastes or interests.
 You can easily find yourself getting caught up in the atmosphere of the city and never wanting to leave.

 Love and romance